Nitipatel1604/OsFinalProject/README.md

 *Step 1: Submission*
 -----------------
 Workflow (Agenda)
-POP's workflow data model is called an [Agenda](https://github.com/Comcast/Priority-Operation-Processing/wiki/AgendaAPI).
+POP's workflow data model is called an Agenda

 ### Features
 * A short selection of procedures